m-sureshraj/serverless-examples/attr-based-access-ctrl/backend/README.md

 Some [configurations](./serverless.yml#L39) from the Stack Outputs will be automatically copied to the `frontend/config/aws.json` file to be used by the frontend.

-## Testing the app functionalities
+## Testing the application

 Refer to the frontend [README.md](../frontend/README.md) for instructions on testing the app functionalities, such as sign-up, sign-in, etc.

+> [!TIP]
+> Manually upload one or two files to both S3 buckets to list them during application testing.